It’s been a two year long process, but today we finally made progress and site preparation for our mobile home began.

 In October of 2017, we purchased our small farm.
 Overgrown with tall trees and grass, we spent a lot of time clearing the land.
 As a family, we invested hours into creating a space for our home.

 We have lived in our manufactured mobile home since December 2013.
 After the purchase of the farm we knew that we had a great location to move our home to.
-We also knew that we would have some site preparation for our manufactured home as well.
+We also knew that we would have some site preparation for our mobile home as well.

 First, let me answer some questions that I get quite often.

-Why Move our Manufactured Home
+Why Move our Double Wide Mobile Home

 Quite possibly the number one question I get is, “why are you moving your home”?
 Well, the answer is rather simple.
 We want more space.
 We are currently located on two small lots in town and will be moving to an almost combined total of 5 acres.